How I can help

 Fundraising Strategy and Execution

-Successful fundraising efforts have diverse revenue sources.
-Optimal goal achievement requires the ability to be nimble and knowledgeable.
+Successful fundraising programs have diverse revenue sources.
 I provide tactical one-on-one training and workshops focused on:

 Data: Mining and understanding your historical fundraising data to identify patterns to build on and voids to fill.

 Capital Campaign preparedness: You don’t know what you don’t know.
-How to prepare your organization to prepare for a capital campaign.
+I can help you to examine your capacity and plan steps necessary for your organization to take on the formidable challenge of a capital campaign.

 Outcomes Evaluation